Tayzonxperia/TetoRC/COMPILE.md

 3. Optimized

 Builds a system-optimized binary tuned for performance on your hardware.
-Note: compile times will increase due to higher optimization levels.
+Note: compile times will increase due to higher optimization levels, and may break on some machines.

 4. Tiny